strontic/strontic.github.io/xcyclopedia/library/samcli.dll-D22D42C4D6BDF0A1B96A59F6540BCC5C.md

 ## Possible Misuse

 *The following table contains possible examples of `samcli.dll` being misused.
-While `samcli.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `samcli.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --